 In LMIC, cytological screening programs have not been as effective as in developed countries.[7,8] The reasons for this are multi-factorial, including a lack of laboratory infrastructure, trained personnel, and financial resources.
 Structural and socio-cultural barriers, such as poor access to healthcare and a reluctance to seek pelvic examinations may also contribute to limited screening program success.[9]

 In Botswana, a middle-income country in Southern Africa, 27% of women aged 15 to 49 are HIV-positive.[10]
 Despite wide coverage of antiretroviral treatment (ART), cervical cancer is the leading cause of cancer death.[2]
 Although cervical cytology with Pap testing has been the primary screening method in Botswana, its impact has been limited.[11]
-In 2011, Botswana instituted a “see and treat” approach using visual inspection with acetic acid (VIA) as an additional screening modality in the opportunistic program; however, uptake remains low, capacity to perform VIA is limited, and poor follow-up challenges persist.[11,12]
+In 2011, Botswana instituted a “see and treat” approach using visual inspection with acetic acid (VIA) as an additional screening modality in the opportunistic program; however, uptake remains low, capacity to perform VIA accurately can be limited, and poor follow-up challenges persist.[11,12]

 Multiple professional societies and health organisations recommend testing for high risk HPV (hr-HPV) in place of or in addition to VIA and Pap test screening.[13,14] Hr-HPV testing is more sensitive than cytology and has a better negative predictive value, allowing for longer screening intervals.[15–17] An additional benefit of hr-HPV testing is that women can self-sample – eliminating the need for a pelvic exam, addressing barriers to screening and reducing provider screening workload.
 A recent meta-analysis found self-sampling was as sensitive but slightly less specific compared to provider-sampling for detection of cervical intra-epithelial neoplasia (CIN) 2+ when using a polymerase chain reaction (PCR) assay.[18]
 Studies from other LMIC have demonstrated good agreement between collection modalities;[19–21] however, few have focused explicitly on HIV-positive populations and none had been conducted in a local context in Botswana.